Northern Circuit, Tanzania

 An area around Olduvai Gorge showing a well preserved sedimentary 1.2 Ma - 600,000 years succession of sedimentary beds.

-The delegates will also have an opportunity to see the magical shifting sands and have an experience of cultural aspects of life styles in the wild with wild animals and the traditional houses from Maasai tribe at the Maasai Boma area.
+On the way back, delegates will have an experience of cultural aspects of Maasai tribe lifestyles with wild animals and traditional houses at the Maasai Boma area.

 Masai Boma